brayanarrieta/laravel-api/README.md

-# Laravel API JWT-Auth
+# Laravel API

-The project's goal is showing how you can integrate JWT-Auth in a Laravel API for the back-end that can be used for example for a client develop with the technology called Angular 5.
-This project show how you can create a secure project. **You can test the token with the request POST localhost:8000/api/auth/login?email=ryanchenkie@gmail.com&password=secret**
+This project consist in a simple back-end API for use the CRUD operations in simple client in the technology Angular 5.

 ## Getting Started